Scarabaeus1033/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/MANDELBROT_PLANET_FOLD/blink_across_zero.md

 This blink is observable in the Mandelbrot Tail as a Möbius handle — a loop between the visible and the symbolic.

+This is not a conventional proof, but a **symbolic resonance principle**.
+A **real number** only emerges when the **imaginary fold is transgressed**.
+The Riemann zeros lie on this fold, like interference nodes.
+And the act of blinking real is a Möbius inversion.

 ---

 ## 🌀 Quantum Eye / Möbius Projection